 How durable do you need the applicators to be?

-You can choose among the following purposes: critical environments, fiber optic cleaning, forensics, gun cleaning, print head cleaning, sign machine cleaning, and crafts and hobbies.
+Choose among the following purposes: critical environments, fiber optic cleaning, forensics, gun cleaning, print head cleaning, sign machine cleaning, and crafts and hobbies.

-A broad range of sterile swabs intended specifically for healthcare environments is also available.
+A broad range of sterile swabs intended for healthcare environments is also available.
 For convenience, many types of swabs can also be purchased in varying quantities.